A Green New Deal for Massachusetts

 Now, we must go further.
 We know how to win the fight against climate change — by building a green economy that not only sustains our planet, but all of our families as well.

 Massachusetts can meet this moment and lead the nation with a Green New Deal for our state to build a future that is not just cleaner, but better.
-A Chang-Díaz Administration will:
+Our state must:

 Transition Massachusetts to completely renewable energy, by: